Vadimhungry/vadimhungry.github.io/README.md

 - [ ] refactor html of posts page
 - [ ] add analytics
 - [ ] add tags
+  - [x] add main stuff
+  - [ ] add all tags descriptions
+  - [ ] push to git
 - [ ] add filters
+- [ ] renew welcome page - it is about me personaly and all my stuff whatsewer.
+So CV is not so appropriate
+- [ ] del CV